Dylan Field

-Dylan Field (born 1992) is an American technology executive and co-founder of Figma, a web-based vector graphics editing software company.
-Field founded Figma in 2012 with Evan Wallace, who he had met while the two were computer science students at Brown University.
-In 2012, Field received a Thiel Fellowship—a $100,000 grant conditioned on his leaving school to begin working full-time on the company.
-Field moved to San Francisco with Wallace, where the two spent four years preparing the software for its first public release in 2016.
+Dylan Field (born 1992) is an American billionaire technology businessman, and co-founder of Figma, a web-based vector graphics editing software company.
+Field founded Figma in 2012 with Evan Wallace, whom he had met while they were computer science students at Brown University.
+In 2012, Field received a Thiel Fellowship, a $100,000 grant conditioned on his leaving school to begin working full-time on the company.
+Field moved to San Francisco with Wallace, where they spent four years preparing the software for its first public release in 2016.

 In 2015, Field was named to the Forbes 30 under 30 list.
-He is estimated to own 10% of Figma's stock—a share valued at $2 billion at the time of the company's 2022 acquisition by Adobe.
+He owns a 9% stake in Figma.
+In August 2025, Forbes estimated Field's net worth to be $6.6 billion.

-Early life and education
+Early life

 Childhood

 Field grew up in Penngrove, California.
 He is Jewish.
 Field was an only child, named after the poet Dylan Thomas.
 His father worked as a respiratory therapist at Santa Rosa Memorial Hospital and his mother as a resource specialist teacher at Thomas Page Elementary School.
 As a child, Field was adept at math, learning algebra at age six.
 Field's father told a Santa Rosa area newspaper in 2012 that Dylan found middle school so boring that "he mostly hung out with a janitor, who was kind of a math savant."
 Field was interested in computer science from a young age and participated in FIRST Robotics.
 He also participated in the arts as a child, acting with credits in TV ads for eToys.com and for Windows XP, and taking an interest in design starting in middle school.

 Field attended high school at Technology High School, a magnet school for science, technology, engineering, and math on the campus of Sonoma State University.
 While in high school, Field built robots and websites for friends.
 He also worked with social media researcher Danah Boyd, who ultimately wrote one of Field's letters of recommendation for college.